luizbizzio/tuya-smart-plug-exporter/README.md

 - Wait a few poll cycles. `samples: 4` means it may need more time.
 - Plug in a device that draws real power.
 - If your plug never exposes voltage, current, or power DPS, disable autodiscovery and set `dps` and `scale` manually.
-- If the exporter says missing config, check that the file is named `config.yaml`, or pass it with `--config.file`.
+- If the exporter says missing config, check that the file is named `config.yaml`, or pass it with `--config-file`.

 If `tuya_up = 0`: